The Center for the Advancement of STEM Education

 CASE provides preK-12 educators, students and the community access to Science, Technology, Engineering and Mathematics (STEM) resources.

-The mission of CASE is to promote and increase interest and literacy in science and mathematics amongst preK-12 students, pre-service and in-service teachers, and members of the regional community.
-CASE offers hands-on laboratory experiences for students, professional development and lending labs for teachers, summer science programs for middle school students and access to BSU's Observatory and Project EarthView's twenty-foot inflatable globe.
-CASE programs directly impact more than 10,000 preK-12 students and approximately 350 teachers each year.
+The mission of CASE is to promote and increase interest and literacy in science and mathematics among preK-12 students, pre-service and in-service teachers, and members of the regional community.
+CASE offers hands-on laboratory experiences for students, professional development and lending labs for teachers, summer science programs for middle and high school students and access to BSU's Observatory and Project EarthView's twenty-foot inflatable globe.
+CASE programs directly impact more than 14,000 preK-12 students, teachers and community members each year.
+For our 2014 Annual Report, please click here.

 CityLab is a biotechnology outreach program for teachers and students that aims to enhance science knowledge and enthusiasm through authentic laboratory experiences.